Paul Hogarth

-Paul Hogarth, OBE, RA (born Arthur Paul Hoggarth) (4 October 1917 – 27 December 2001) was an English artist and illustrator.
+Paul Hogarth, OBE, RA (born Arthur Hoggarth) (4 October 1917 – 27 December 2001) was an English artist and illustrator.
 He is best known for the cover drawings that he prepared in the 1980s for the Penguin edition of Graham Greene's books.
-He had distant connection with William Hogarth, whose father was also born Hoggarth.
+He claimed a distant connection with William Hogarth, whose father was also born Hoggarth.

 Biography

-Paul Hogarth was born in Kendal, Westmorland, and aged 6 moved in 1923 with his family to Manchester.
+Paul Hogarth was born at 28 Caroline Street in Kendal, Westmorland, and aged 6 moved in 1923 with his family to Manchester.
+His father was also named Arthur Hoggarth.
 He attended the Manchester School of Art from 1934 to 1936, where he became involved in the Artists' International Association and the Communist Party of Great Britain.
 After 1936 he attended Saint Martin's School of Art in London, and drove lorries in the Spanish Civil War for the International Brigade.